soundpress/RulesOfNYC/docs/c06/index.rst

       - $100
     * - 100 to 259 linear feet or 50 to 159 square feet of ACM
       - $300
-    * - Large projects up to 1000 square/linear feet of ACM
+    * - Large projects up to 1,000 square/linear feet of ACM
       - $500
-    * - 1000 to 4999 square/linear feet of ACM
+    * - 1,000 to 4,999 square/linear feet of ACM
       - $700
-    * - 5000 to 9999 square/linear feet of ACM
+    * - 5,000 to 9,999 square/linear feet of ACM
-      - $1100
+      - $1,100
     * - 10,000 or more square/linear feet of ACM
-      - $1300
+      - $1,300
 ~

-(h) Work covered by the asbestos abatement permit shall not commence until said permit is issued.
+(h)  Work covered by the asbestos abatement permit shall not commence until said permit is issued with a specified start date and posted with the approved WPSP by the applicant at the work place.

+(i) If additional ACM is added to a project that has an approved WPSP, a registered design professional must submit a letter to the Asbestos Technical Review Unit affirming that the professional has visited the work place and that the additional asbestos abatement is consistent with the approved WPSP and that proposed changes will not impact egress or fire protection requirements.